 About the wine:

-The oak comes through more effectively here, leading the nose with creamy cake spices against a backdrop of ripe blackcurrants and red plums.
-The palate is richly full-bodied with red cherry and plum, before supple tannins give way to a well-structured finish.
+The oak comes through more prominently here, leading the nose with creamy cake spices against a backdrop of ripe blackcurrants and red plums.
+The palate is richly full-bodied with red cherry and plum, before supple tannins give way to a well-crafted finish.
 79% Cabernet Sauvignon and 21% Merlot.
-Try from 2021.
+Try it starting in 2021.

 Jeb Dunnuck